abensaid/london-smart-meter/README.md

 XGboost

 ### HH_preprocessing:
-This notebook preprocess the half hourly data to remove missing information.
-The data is save as parquet file.
+This notebook preprocesses the half hourly data to remove missing information.
+The data is saved as parquet file.
 ### Socioeconomic:
 This notebook analyzes the socioecnomic aspect of the acorn groups.
 ### EDA_Forecasting: